Trusted for delegation

 If there are issues detected, the tool provides Powershell scripts that a Domain Admin can use and execute to resolve the problem(s).

 You can enable the Trusted for delegation right in two different ways:

 Settings are applied on the User object

-In the Active Directory, you can enable the option to grant the SQL Server account, the right to be 'Trusted for delegation' to the selected target services.
+In the Active Directory, you can enable the option to grant the SQL Server account used for the Nodinite SQL Server instance, the right to be 'Trusted for delegation' to the selected target services.
 To do so, the SQL Server instance must run with an AD service account (not a local/computer account).

 Repeat for target SQL Server instances as appropriate:

 - SQL node name(s) (stand-alone and for any of the following combinations)

 - Listener name(s) (Always On)

 Settings are applied on the Server object

 The Trusted for delegation option can be set on the server level (listener name, cluster name, node names) in the Active Directory.